Chapelfield well mass grave

 A mass grave, highly probable to have been created during the historically attested episode of antisemitic violence in Norwich on 6 February 1190 CE, existed in a medieval well in the Chapelfield area of the city underneath what is now the Chantry Place shopping centre.
 It contained seventeen individuals, of which eleven were children.
-At least five of the individuals were related to each other, and all of these related individuals were most likely Ashkenazi Jews.
+At least five of the individuals were related to each other.
+All of the genetically-sequenced individuals were Ashkenazi Jews.

 The well was discovered in September 2004 during excavation of the area for the shopping centre, and an investigation took place in 2011.
 The bones were reburied in Earlham Road Cemetery in 2013.
 The results of further DNA sequencing and analysis of six of the individuals were published in 2022.

 Background

 Historical sources indicate that the Norwich Jewish community were descendants of Ashkenazi Jews from Rouen, Normandy.
 These people were invited to England by William the Conqueror after 1066.
 The site of the well is located just to the south of what was the medieval Jewish quarter of the city.

 In 1144, the family of William of Norwich made the claim that local Jews were responsible for his murder.
 This argument was taken up by Thomas of Monmouth, and is the first documented invocation of the blood libel myth.